hrbrtolvzjr/SQL_Project_Data_Job_Analysis/README.md

 # What I Learned

-Throughout this journey, I've gained my SQL toolkit with some serious skills and knowledge:
+Throughout this journey, I've gained my SQL toolkit with skills and knowledge:

 **🧩Proficiency in Complex Query Crafting:** I have attained mastery in advanced SQL techniques, adeptly merging tables and employing WITH clauses for sophisticated temporary table operations.